-We observed a number of service users being supported by staff.
-Service users unable to communicate their views to us appeared relaxed and comfortable in the environment.
-The information provided by service users during the inspection indicated that there were no concerns in relation to the day care setting.
-We spoke with four staff including the manager.
+We spoke with 14 service users and nine staff.
+We observed a number of service users being supported by staff to participate in a range of activities.
+Service users appeared relaxed and comfortable in the environment.

+The information provided by service users and staff during the inspection indicated that there were no concerns in relation to the day care setting.